emrgnt-cmplxty/automata/automata/docs/core/embedding/symbol_doc_embedding_handler.rst

 SymbolDocEmbeddingHandler
 =========================

-``SymbolDocEmbeddingHandler`` is a class that helps create and manage documentation embeddings for symbols in a Python project.
-It is responsible for building symbol documentation embeddings, getting existing symbol embeddings, generating summaries, and updating embeddings when necessary.
+``SymbolDocEmbeddingHandler`` is a class designed to manage and store embeddings for the documentation of any given symbol in the code.
+It extends the ``EmbeddingProvider`` and ``SymbolEmbeddingHandler`` classes, allowing for easy integration with other parts of the Automata system.
+The class provides functionality for building, updating, and retrieving embeddings for symbol documentation, as well as fetching completed documentations through a completion provider.

 Overview
 --------

-``SymbolDocEmbeddingHandler`` handles the process of creating and updating symbol documentation embeddings for a Python project.
-It leverages the ``EmbeddingProvider`` to build new embeddings and ``VectorDatabaseProvider`` to store and retrieve existing embeddings.
-Additionally, it uses ``SymbolSearch`` to find related symbols for generating relevant documentation and ``PyContextRetriever`` to retrieve the context of the primary symbol.
+The primary responsibilities of the ``SymbolDocEmbeddingHandler`` class
+include:

+-  Building documentation embeddings based on the symbol’s source code and other related contextual information
+-  Updating existing documentation embeddings or rolling them forward when necessary
+-  Retrieving the documentation embeddings of a symbol
+-  Fetching completed documentation via the ``LLMChatCompletionProvider``

+Additionally, the ``SymbolDocEmbeddingHandler`` class utilizes various other Automata components to perform its functions.

 Related Symbols
 ---------------

+-  ``automata.core.base.database.vector.VectorDatabaseProvider``
+-  ``automata.core.llm.embedding.EmbeddingProvider``
+-  ``automata.core.llm.embedding.SymbolEmbeddingHandler``
 -  ``automata.core.symbol.symbol_types.Symbol``
 -  ``automata.core.symbol.symbol_types.SymbolDocEmbedding``
--  ``automata.core.embedding.embedding_types.EmbeddingProvider``
--  ``automata.core.database.vector.VectorDatabaseProvider``
--  ``automata.core.symbol.search.SymbolSearch``
--  ``automata.core.context.py_context.retriever.PyContextRetriever``

 Example
 -------

-The following example demonstrates how to create and manage documentation embeddings for symbols.
-Please replace ``Mock`` objects with the actual implementations, if possible.
+The following example demonstrates the usage of ``SymbolDocEmbeddingHandler`` to build and update documentation embeddings.

 .. code:: python

-   import logging
-   import openai
-   from typing import List
-   from jinja2 import Template
-   from automata.config.prompt.docs import DEFAULT_DOC_GENERATION_PROMPT
-   from automata.core.context.py_context.retriever import PyContextRetriever from automata.core.database.vector import VectorDatabaseProvider from automata.core.symbol.search.symbol_search import SymbolSearch from automata.core.symbol.symbol_types import Symbol, SymbolDocEmbedding from .embedding_types import EmbeddingProvider, SymbolEmbeddingHandler from automata.core.symbol.symbol_utils import convert_to_fst_object  # For mocking purposes
+   from automata.core.embedding.doc_embedding import SymbolDocEmbeddingHandler from automata.core.llm.completion import LLMChatCompletionProvider from automata.core.symbol.search.symbol_search import SymbolSearch from automata.core.context.py.retriever import PyContextRetriever

-   # Initialize necessary objects
+   symbol = ...
-   embedding_db = VectorDatabaseProvider()
+   embedding_db = ...
-   embedding_provider = EmbeddingProvider()
+   embedding_provider = ...
+   completion_provider = LLMChatCompletionProvider()
    symbol_search = SymbolSearch()
    retriever = PyContextRetriever()

-   # Create a SymbolDocEmbeddingHandler instance
+   # Initialize the SymbolDocEmbeddingHandler
-   symbol_doc_embedding_handler = SymbolDocEmbeddingHandler(
+   handler = SymbolDocEmbeddingHandler(
        embedding_db=embedding_db,
        embedding_provider=embedding_provider,
+       completion_provider=completion_provider,
        symbol_search=symbol_search,
        retriever=retriever
    )

-   # Define a sample Symbol and its source code
-   symbol = Symbol.from_string("local module.class_name.method")
-   source_code = "def method(self):\n    pass"

-   # Build a new SymbolDocEmbedding
-   new_embedding = symbol_doc_embedding_handler.build_symbol_doc_embedding(source_code, symbol)
+   # update or build the documentation embedding for a given symbol
+   handler.update_embedding(symbol)

+   # Retrieve the documentation embedding
+   doc_embedding = handler.get_embedding(symbol)

 Limitations
 -----------

-Currently, the logic around updating documentation in ``SymbolDocEmbeddingHandler`` is limited.
-An improved updating logic requires understanding when dependencies have changed or interacted to warrant updating an embedding, which is a non-trivial challenge.
+A notable limitation of the ``SymbolDocEmbeddingHandler`` is its dependency on the Automata components and how they interact.
+Specific logic may be required to update the embedding and associated documentation, which might be non-trivial depending on the dependencies.

 Follow-up Questions:
 --------------------

--  How can we implement improved logic for updating documentation embeddings in the ``SymbolDocEmbeddingHandler``?
--  Are there additional features that can be added to the ``SymbolDocEmbeddingHandler`` to enhance its functionality?
+-  What could be the sample examples for the symbol documentation that ``SymbolDocEmbeddingHandler`` can handle?